jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 ---

+## Sault Tribe Fisheries: A Model for Indigenous Blue Tech Leadership

+While we look to build new pathways, we must also recognize the sophisticated blue tech leadership already existing within our tribal communities.
+The Sault Ste.
+Marie Tribe of Chippewa Indians Fisheries Program offers a powerful model of how Indigenous stewardship drives technological innovation.

+Facing the collapse of traditional whitefish populations due to invasive zebra and quagga mussels, the Tribe didn't just adapt—they innovated.
+Their response exemplifies the definition of blue tech:

+- **Advanced Monitoring Infrastructure:** The Tribe operates a sophisticated data collection network, employing biologists who continuously monitor fishery stocks, invasive species distribution, and ecosystem health across the 1836 treaty territory.
+- **Experimental Aquaculture:** In a pioneering move, the Tribe launched an experimental whitefish hatchery program—developing novel protocols for a species never before successfully raised in North American pond systems.
+This involves wild broodstock collection, controlled incubation, and pond-based grow-out operations.
+- **Transnational Collaboration:** The program participates in a monitoring network involving U.S. and Canadian agencies for early detection of aquatic invasive species, demonstrating how tribal sovereignty leads to cross-border environmental security.

+**The Lesson for BMCC Students:**
+This isn't just "fisheries management"—it's high-level science and technology.
+It requires data analysis, sensor monitoring, biological engineering, and complex logistics.
+When I teach my students about database management or systems thinking, the Sault Tribe Fisheries program is a living example of these concepts applied to their own community's survival and prosperity.
+It proves that "blue tech" isn't an imported concept; it's a modern expression of the Seven Generations principle—using the best available tools to ensure resources exist for the future.

+---

 ## The EUP Innovation Ecosystem: Blue Tech Meets Space Tech

 The Eastern Upper Peninsula isn't just building blue tech capacity—it's emerging as a multi-sector innovation hub where water, space, and advanced technology converge.
 Three major initiatives demonstrate the region's technical sophistication: